 What type of motors come on your saws?

 All SawStop cast-iron saws use induction motors for maximum durability and power delivery.
 Our Jobsite Saw features a universal motor for weight savings.
-All of our saws are belt driven.
+Our Compact Table saw has a universal, direct drive motor.

 What breaker size do you recommend for your saws?

 We recommend installing a breaker 5 – 10A over the listed amperage for your intended saw (Ex: A saw rated at 13A should do fine with a 20A breaker).
 The amperages of our saws are listed in our brochures and on our website (in the Specifications list under Products/Model).
 We always recommend consulting an electrician for the best results.